 Hemodynamics of a Valsalva Maneuver

-Initially during a Valsalva, intrathoracic (intrapleural) pressure becomes very positive due to compression of the thoracic organs by the contracting rib cage.
+Initially, during a Valsalva, intrathoracic (intrapleural) pressure becomes very positive because of compression of the thoracic organs by the contracting rib cage.
 This increased external pressure on the heart and thoracic blood vessels compresses the vessels and cardiac chambers by decreasing the transmural pressure across their walls.
 Venous compression, and the accompanying large increase in right atrial pressure, impedes venous return into the thorax.
 This reduced venous return, and along with compression of the cardiac chambers, reduces cardiac filling and preload despite a large increase in intrachamber pressures.
 Reduced filling and preload leads to a fall in cardiac output by the Frank-Starling mechanism.
-At the same time, compression of the thoracic aorta transiently increases aortic pressure (phase I); however, aortic pressure begins to fall (phase II) after a few seconds because cardiac output falls.
-Changes in heart rate are reciprocal to the changes in aortic pressure due to the operation of the baroreceptor reflex.
+Compression of the thoracic aorta transiently increases aortic pressure (phase I); however, aortic pressure falls (phase II) after a few seconds because cardiac output falls.
+Changes in heart rate are reciprocal to the changes in aortic pressure because of the operation of the baroreceptor reflex.
 During phase I, heart rate decreases because aortic pressure is elevated; during phase II, heart rate increases as the aortic pressure falls.

-When the person starts to breathe normally again, aortic pressure briefly decreases as the external compression on the aorta is removed, and heart rate briefly increases reflexively (phase III).
-This is followed by an increase in aortic pressure (and reflex decrease in heart rate) as the cardiac output suddenly increases in response to a rapid increase in cardiac filling (phase IV).
-Aortic pressure also rises above normal because of a baroreceptor, sympathetic-mediated increase in systemic vascular resistance that occurred during the Valsava.
+When the person breathes normally again, aortic pressure briefly decreases as the external compression on the aorta is removed, and heart rate briefly increases reflexively (phase III).
+This is followed by an increase in aortic pressure and reflex decrease in heart rate (phase IV) as the cardiac output suddenly increases in response to a rapid increase in cardiac filling.
+Aortic pressure also rises above normal because of a baroreceptor, sympathetic-mediated increase in systemic vascular resistance that occurred during the Valsalva.

 Similar changes occur whenever a person conducts a force expiration against either a closed glottis or high pulmonary outflow resistance, or when the thoracic and abdominal muscles are strongly contracted.
 This can occur when a person strains while having a bowel movement.
 Similar changes can also occur when a person lifts a heavy weight while holding their breath.